 Andrew Hicks, Vice President of Index Management, of the Adviser.
 Mr. Hicks has been a Portfolio Manager of the Portfolio since April 2017.
 He joined the Adviser as a portfolio manager in 2015.
-Prior to joining the Adviser, Mr. Hicks was a senior equity trader and research analyst with Virtus Investment Partners in New York City, specializing in ETF trading and international research analyst at SCM Advisors in San Francisco, an affiliate of Virtus Investment Partners.
+Prior to joining the Adviser, Mr. Hicks was a senior equity trader and research analyst with Virtus Investment Partners in New York City, specializing in ETF trading and international research.
+From 2007 to 2011, Mr. Hicks was an equity trader and research analyst at SCM Advisors in San Francisco, an affiliate of Virtus Investment Partners.
 With over 15 years of experience, Mr. Hicks gained international equity trading experience while at Wentworth, Hauser & Violich, and he began his career in semiconductor equity research at Citi.
 Mr. Hicks earned an accounting degree from Miami University (Ohio) while interning each summer on the American Stock Exchange in New York City.